 Prof Ben Berks

-We study the molecular machines involved in forming the bacteria cell envelope, with a special emphasis on those machines that transport macromolecules across the cell membranes.
+We study the molecular machines involved in forming the cell envelope of Gram-negative bacteria, with a special emphasis on those machines that move proteins and DNA across and around the cell envelope.
 These nanomachines have crucial roles in pathogenesis, motility, and antibiotic resistance, and are amongst the most mechanistically interesting proteins in the cell.
-The most established systems under study in our laboratory are:

 The Tat (twin-arginine translocation) protein transport system which exports folded proteins across the bacterial inner membrane.
 The Tat system is involved in a wide range of fundamental cellular processes in bacteria and is essential for the virulence of bacterial pathogens.
 The mechanism of Tat transport is radically different from that employed by other protein transporters, enabling it to translocate folded proteins without compromising the ion permeability barrier of the membrane.

-Our work is grounded in protein biochemistry and bacterial cell biology to which we add a full range of cutting edge molecular techniques.
-In particular, we collaborate with local colleagues on the structural analysis of the transporter complexes by cryoEM, X-ray crystallography, and other approaches, and we dissect the transport processes using live cell single molecule fluorescence imaging.
+Our work is grounded in protein biochemistry, bacterial cell biology, and bacterial genetics, to which we add a full range of cutting edge molecular techniques.
+In particular, we dissect the biological processes under study using live cell single molecule fluorescence imaging, and we collaborate with colleagues on the structural analysis of the nanomachines by cryoEM and other structural approaches.

 Find out more from our group website, https://benberksgroup.web.ox.ac.uk